TobinWebDesign/Interactive-Frontend-Development-Milestone-Project/README.md

 <h2>Acknowledgements</h2>

-<P>My mentor also helped me out with UX improvements, duplicate code issues, and loading lag on Maps API.
+<P>My mentor Antony Ngene also helped me out with UX improvements, duplicate code issues, loading lag on Maps API.
+Most importantly Anthony guided me through how to make the markers load when the page loaded.
 Design inspiration came from Airbnb, Booking.com and other tourism websites. </P>